Therapy for Sport, Media and the Performing Arts.

-Hi, I'm Trevor GrayPsychotherapist, Counsellor and Performance Consultant
+Hi, I'm Trevor GrayPsychotherapy, Counselling and Performance Mentoring

-I’ve worked in performance all my life - as a Top 10 Music Recording Artist, Producer and Composer, as well as an EPL Premiership Football Academy Youth Development Coach - so I have extensive experience in performing in the arts and sport at a high level.
+I’ve worked in performance all my life - as a Top 10 Music Recording Artist, Producer and Composer, as well as an EPL Premiership Football Academy Youth Development Coach - so I have extensive knowledge and skill in performing in the arts, media and sport at a high level.

-Now I’m a psychotherapist, counsellor and performance consultant working in Central London and Tunbridge Wells, Kent - using my experience and training to help people with issues such as anxiety, depression, stress, abuse, personal relationships and self-esteem, whether in the performing world or not.
+Now I’m using my experience and training to help people with issues such as anxiety, depression, stress, abuse, personal relationships and self-esteem, whether in the performing world or not.

-My clients have included West End, professional and student actors, dancers, musicians, singers and TV presenters, as well as professional and academy footballers, cricketers, golfers, show jumpers, swimmers, Team GB gymnasts, rowers and fencers.
+My clients have included West End, professional and student actors, dancers, musicians and singers, writers, presenters and producers working in TV and Film, as well as professional and academy footballers, cricketers, athletes, golfers, show jumpers, swimmers, Team GB gymnasts, rowers and fencers.

 BA Hons, MBACP, MBAPAM, PG Dip TA Practice